 Ancient Greek Natural Philosophy

 But the greatest development in this age, stemming from natural philosophy, was atomism.
-Although it would take nearly 2,000 years for researchers to discover the atom, the first theory about these tiny particles began in the 5th century BCE during the Greek period (7).
-Leucippus and Democritus both built on theories from a much earlier time and the writings of ancient Indus Valley and Chinese thought on the matter, but it was during this age that the first true theory was formulated - although without observation.
-The word “atom” comes from “atomos” meaning “indivisible” as in, they can't be broken down.
+Although it would take nearly 2,000 years for researchers to discover the atom, the first theory about these tiny particles began in the 5th century BCE during the Greek period.
+Leucippus and Democritus both built on theories from a much earlier time and the writings of ancient Indus Valley, and Chinese thought on the matter, but it was during this age that the first true theory was formulated, although without observation.
+The word "atom" comes from "atomos," meaning "indivisible."
+As in, they can't be broken down.
 We now know the idea that atoms cannot be broken down is false.

 The Medieval World

-The European Renaissance - which many have said was possible due to the flight of Eastern thinkers out of the crumbled civilization of Byzantium and into western Europe, took many of the ancient and more recent works from the Islamic world who had traded their knowledge with the last bastion of the Roman Empire.
-It would soon be the time for Classical Physics to arise, but the Enlightenment and the modern science was still quite some time away.
+The European Renaissance, which many have said was possible due to the flight of Eastern thinkers out of the crumbled civilization of Byzantium and into western Europe, took many of the ancient and more recent works from the Islamic world, which had traded their knowledge with the last bastion of the Roman Empire.
+It would soon be the time for Classical Physics to arise, but the Enlightenment and modern science were still quite some time away.

 Classical Physics